ManApart/quest-command/notes.md

 - Remove hatchet and apple from starting inventory and place them in world etc
 - Inventory carrying space

-Certain quests unlock the ability to start a new character as a different race in the same world

 Attack command groups 0 vs 1 - make tests
  - Mock Player?